soumyadip007/soumyadip007/README.md

 ### Latest Blog Posts :speech_balloon: :clipboard: :black_nib:
   <ul>
     <li><a href="https://medium.com/@iamsoumyadip/blockchain-future-of-web-3-0-3efe6f234f4a" />Blockchain & future of Web 3.0</a></li>
-   <li><a href="https://medium.com/@iamsoumyadip/a-decentralized-system-to-rescue-victims-from-natural-and-man-made-post-disasters-through-dtn-8a3faee687b8" />A decentralized system to rescue victims from natural and man-made post disasters through DTN</a></li>
+   <li><a href="https://medium.com/@iamsoumyadip/a-decentralized-system-to-rescue-victims-from-natural-and-man-made-post-disasters-through-dtn-8a3faee687b8" />A decentralized system to rescue victims from post disasters through DTN</a></li>
    <li><a href="https://medium.com/@iamsoumyadip/a-tri-folded-intelligent-system-to-pre-monitor-and-predict-a-tsunami-flood-and-earthquake-based-b92961094b32" />A tri-folded Intelligent System to pre-monitor and predict Disaster</a></li>
       <li><a href="https://medium.com/@iamsoumyadip/design-an-enterprise-service-rest-api-with-mvc-binding-using-java-spring-boot-jpa-hibernate-db56108e7830" />Design an Enterprise Service Spring Boot with Microservices, Kafka, GraphQL, ElasticSearch</a></li>
   </ul>